Pratik08-Acheiver/Quiz-Master-Pro/README.md

 # Quiz-Master-Pro
-An app that lets you assess and measure your skills and knowledge across various categories to gauge your capabilities effectively.
+A Microservice app that lets you assess and measure your skills and knowledge across various categories to gauge your capabilities effectively.